TienNguyenDinh/amazon-tool/README.md

 # Amazon Product Scraper

-A full-stack web application that allows users to input an Amazon product URL, scrapes key data from the product page, and provides the data as a downloadable Excel file.
+A full-stack web application that allows users to input an Amazon product URL, scrapes key data from the product page, and displays the data in a professional table format.

 ## Features

 - 🔍 **Web Scraping**: Uses HTTP requests with intelligent HTML parsing for serverless compatibility
-- 📊 **Excel Export**: Generates formatted Excel files with product data
+- 📊 **Professional Table Display**: Shows product data in a modern, responsive table format
 - 🛡️ **Anti-Blocking**: Implements realistic headers and request patterns
 - 🎨 **Modern UI**: Clean, responsive web interface
 - ⚡ **Real-time Feedback**: Progress indicators and status updates